ReatCondistureDeveloper1/PulseNotes-Pro/README.md

 # 📝 PulseNotes Pro

-**Pulse Notes Pro** is a modern, sleek, and high-performance note-taking application designed for Android.
+**PulseNotes Pro** is a modern, sleek, and high-performance note-taking application designed for Android.
 Inspired by Apple's clean design language, it offers a seamless writing experience with auto-draft protection, haptic feedback, and vibrant neon aesthetic categories.

 ---